 - RACE AGAINST THE CLOCK: You have 60 minutes to enter the correct keys on the Chrono Decoder to escape.
 It will count down remaining time, and emit intense sounds to let you know you’re almost out of time.
 Can you escape?

-- 3 EXCITING ESCAPE ROOMS: Features 3 thrilling escape rooms with varying levels of difficulty.
-Work together to escape from Secret Agent, The Dentist, and Space Station.
+- 3 EXCITING ESCAPE ROOMS: Features 3 thrilling escape rooms with increasing levels of difficulty.
+Work together to escape.

 - Escape Room The Game is for 3-5 players ages 16 and up, and requires 3 AA batteries (not included).